samalty/csa-project/README.md

 - HTML: HTML was used to help structure the website.
 - CSS: The appearance of the website was enhanced using CSS.
 The stylesheet is available in the static folder.
 - SQL: All data inputted into the website by administrators and users is saved to a Postgresql database.

+## Deployment

+The final project was pushed to Github, before being deployed to Heroku by way of connecting to the Github workspace.
+A Heroku Postgres database was included as an add-on when setting up the app in Heroku.
+Heroku came with its own database URL within config variables, which I was required to replicate within the env.py file, before copying the remaining config variables from the env.py file to Heroku.

+Certain settings within the settings.py file were reconfigured so that static and media files would be hosted within and imported into a cloud-based S3 bucket created using Amazon Web Services. 'gunicorn' was installed via the bash terminal to allow the project to connect to
+Heroku, and 'psycopg2' was installed to enable the project to interact with the SQL database.
+The requirements.txt file was duly updated.
+A
+Procfile was added to convey to Heroku the type of app that it is hosting.
+Finally, 'acceler8.herokuapp.com' was added to the allowed hosts within the settings.py file and pushed to git, to authorise Heroku as a host, before deploying the master branch.

+A live demo version of this application can be found at: https://acceler8.herokuapp.com/